 - Applying texture to the model: You can glue smaller pieces of foam (that were easier to duplicate or carve as a stand-alone) or 3D Printed objects onto the existing model.
 You can also add acrylic monomer, for example, to emulate wrinkled skin.
 Another option is using epoxy clay which allows you to add/carve extreme detail into a foam model that would have been very difficult directly carving into foam.

 - Finish work: There are a lot of methods to finish off the project depending on a number of factors related to project requirements, such as final durability, weather-proofing, temperature, mobility, strength, and flexibility.
 Typically, you need to seal the surface and apply protective coatings.
 These finishes may be a combination of painting, air-brushing, flat-to-glossy finishes, natural environment finishes, soft-shell and hard-shell coatings, sealers and glassing.
-These can be from latex, acrylic, urathane, polyurea, eplison, styrospray, polyurethane, and many others.
+We can even produce faux bronze statues.
+These can be from latex, acrylic, urethane, polyurea, eplison, styrospray, polyurethane, and many others.